Arthyon/automation/README.md

 - Set up timeshift (`sudo timeshift-gtk` for easy setup)
 - If polybar wlan indicator does not work, replace interface name in polybar wlan module with your interface name
 - On desktops: Remove polybar battery module from the bars
+- On machines with blueooth: Add polybar bluetooth module to bar
 - Trust bitwarden installation ssl cert (`sudo trust anchor --store <certname>`)
 - Copy wireguard config to `/etc/wireguard/<myclient>.conf`